Seekatar/PSDynamicParameter/README.md

-# PSDynamicParameter
+# PowerShell DynamicParameter
-Sample code for the PowerShell Dynamic Parameter blogs
+This is the sample code for the PowerShell Dynamic Parameter blogs